 Project brief (Pb) is a series continued by me where I will be talking about scientific projects apart of the BOINC network in simple terms.

-Now this isn't a lecture on glycoprotein receptors and molecular docking simulations, it's a simple and super fun experience in learning about what's out there and what you could be supporting with just the click of a button!
+Now this isn't a walk-through on developing a system for analysing stellar spectroscopy, it's a simple and super fun experience in learning about what's out there and what you could be supporting with just the click of a button!

 Who am I?